2021 Symposium on Music in Schools

 A free, virtual event

-Building on this transformational moment in our nation’s history, the Yale School of Music will host a free virtual symposium in which expert panelists and attendees explore the importance of developing community music learning ecosystems to ensure an active music life for every child.
+Building on this transformational moment in our nation’s history, the Yale School of Music hosted a free virtual symposium in which expert panelists and attendees explore the importance of developing community music learning ecosystems to ensure an active music life for every child.

 Such a future will be rooted in the belief that every child deserves an active music life.
 It will extend to the school environment – led by certified music educators – and to outside arts and community organizations.
 It will depend on prioritizing collaboration over competition between organizations and programs.
 It will connect funders, school officials, governmental agencies, the private sector, and the field of music at its broadest sense.
 Most important, this future will require a clear mission of shared endeavor, collaboration, and mutual respect.

-We encourage everyone who serves, works in, and supports music learning ecosystems to join us as we envision a future of equity and opportunity in music for every student.
+We encourage everyone who serves, works in, and supports music learning ecosystems to take part in this initiative as we envision a future of equity and opportunity in music for every student.

 - Welcome from Yale University President Peter Salovey and Yale School of Music Dean Robert Blocker